2006 Singaporean general election: Planning for nomination day by political parties

 As early as January 2006, when it became clear that the election would be held soon, the political parties began making definitive plans for Nomination Day.

 On 10 March 2006, major opposition parties hosted a meeting, after which they announced their intention to contest 57 of the 84 seats in Parliament, but full details of the opposition's plan was not revealed until Nomination Day itself.
 Steve Chia told reporters, "Any self-respecting politician will hold his cards close to his chest."

-There were nine Single Member Constituencies for the election.
-For smaller political parties and independents who do not have sufficient candidates and resources to contest the GRCs, the SMCs were the only constituencies that they could afford to run; many analysts cited that opposition candidates stand a greater chance of winning in SMCs as compared to GRCs, and all nine SMCs were expecting contests.
-The opposition tried to avoid three-cornered fights by co-ordinating with each other.
-Chiam See Tong (SPP) said that "if we enter into one [three-cornered fight], we're only going to kill ourselves.
-We're not that stupid."
+While there were nine Single Member Constituencies for the election, smaller political parties and independents opted to tackle each SMCs while lacking sufficient candidates and resources in contesting Group Representation Constituencies.
+Many analysts cited that opposition candidates stand a greater chance of winning in SMCs as compared to GRCs, and all nine SMCs were expecting contests.
+Furthermore, the opposition tried to avoid three-cornered fights by co-ordinating with each other, notably SPP's chief Chiam See Tong (SPP), citing that it was risky if this happens.

-In March 2006, it was thought that there could be a potential three-way contest in MacPherson SMC, where both Mansor Rahman, Chairman of Democratic Progressive Party, and Sin Kek Tong, Chairman of Singapore People's Party, cited interest to run for that seat, but both members eventually chose not to contest.
-Tan Lead Shake, ex-Democratic Progressive Party (DPP) member, later joined the National Solidarity Party (NSP) (under the banner in Singapore Democratic Alliance), and became a member of SDA's team contesting Tampines GRC.
+In March 2006, it was thought that there could be a potential three-way contest in MacPherson SMC, where both Mansor Rahman, Chairman of Democratic Progressive Party (DPP), and Sin Kek Tong, SPP chairman, cited interest to run for that seat, but both members eventually chose not to contest.
+Tan Lead Shake, a former DPP member, later joined the National Solidarity Party (NSP) (now under the banner in Singapore Democratic Alliance), and became a member of SDA's team contesting Tampines GRC.

-As of 26 April 2006, the opposition had indicated that they would contest at least half of the seats in the 84 member Parliament; 47 PAP candidates standing for election with 10 new candidates facing the opposition.
-Candidates standing for election had only an hour to present their nomination papers and must be accompanied by their proposers, seconders and assentors.
-Observers projected that the other 37 candidates from seven Group Representative Constituencies would return unopposed and the PAP would be denied a majority on nomination day, an eventuality that proved to be true.